connervieira/Predator/CONFIGURATION.md

         - Setting this to `true` will cause Predator to check all guesses against all alert rules.
 This can lead to situations where alert rules with wildcards cause a single license plate to alert repeatedly, for each of its guesses.
     - `databases` is a list that contains strings, with each string pointing to either a local or remote license plate hot-list.
         - If a particular entry in this list is a file, the file path should be relative to the working directory.
-            - For example, if your alert database is in `/home/pi/Data/alerts.json`, and your root project directory is `/home/pi/Data/`, then then the alert database value should simply be set to `"alerts.json"`, not the the full file path.
+            - For example, if your alert database is in `/home/pi/Data/alerts.json`, and your working directory is `/home/pi/Data/`, then then the alert database value should simply be set to `"alerts.json"`, not the the full file path.
         - If a particular entry in this list is a remote source, the remote source should be a complete URL.
-            - For example, an entry might be set to `"https://website.tld/alerts.json"`.
+            - For example, an entry might be set to `"https://example.com/alerts.json"`.
 - `display` contains settings related to what is displayed in the command line interface.
     - `ascii_art_header` is a boolean that determines whether or not Predator will display a large ASCII art banner on start up.
         - When set to `false`, the ASCII art banner will be replaced with a small, normal text title.